Laura-ElenaComanac/Projects/C - C++ Projects/Movie Rental With Shopping Cart - Graphical Interface C++/README.md

-# Movie Rental With Shopping Cart - Qt and CSS Graphical Interface in C++ having the Observer pattern
+# Movie Rental With Shopping Cart - Qt and CSS Graphical Interface in C++ having Layered architecture and Observer pattern

 ## The Admin can make the CRUD operations and the client can rent the movies he wants